Green Star Polyp Care – A Complete Guide

 When fully spread, green star polyps look like a lawn of grass.
 Individually, they have a white center and eight radial green tentacles.
 These serrated-like tentacles come out from a purple base with tubes for every polyp.

 When closed, this coral looks like a pointy, purple mat.
-As we’ll discuss later, these corals can sometimes be temperamental and may be closed for extended periods of time if something is unfavorable in the tank.
+As we’ll discuss later, these corals will be temperamental and may be closed for extended periods of time if something is unfavorable in the tank.

 Varieties